Rekihyt/Sifu/README.md

   - No turing completeness, everything terminates by matching tags less than (or equal, with other checks) to themselves

-  - Everything is a trie (sortof, lookups have to deal with sub-lookups so not exactly tries)
+  - Everything is a pattern map (like tries, but lookups have to deal with sub-lookups)

   - Core language is just a dynamic pattern-matching/rewrite engine
     - only builtins are triemap entries (tags `=>`) and triemap queries (matches `:`)